thirukkural2022/obedparla.com/content/posts/2016-08-30-on-distractions-memory-and-ideas.md

 ---
-title: "On distractions, memory and ideas."
+title : "On distractions, memory and ideas." author : "Obed Marquez Parlapiano" date : "2016-08-30" categories :
-author: "Obed Marquez Parlapiano"
+ - human-behaviour
-date: "2016-08-30"
+ - science
-categories: "human-behaviour,science,self-development"
+ - self-development
-tags:
+tags : ""
-cover: "../images/maxresdefault.jpg"
+cover : "../images/maxresdefault.jpg"
 ---

 > I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way—by rote, or something.
 Their knowledge is so fragile!